Bezzera BB005 Coffee Grinder

 5. Press the main switch to switch on.
 The lights will be on.

-6. Fine tune the grinder according to your preference and your coffee character.
+6. Fine tune the coffee grinder according to your preference and your coffee character.
 Try to achieve 25ml from each spout of the filter holder in 25 seconds.

-Warning: Like any grinders, do not make huge grind adjustments unnecessarily to prevent beans from getting stuck.
+Warning: Like any coffee grinders, do not make huge grind adjustments unnecessarily to prevent beans from getting stuck.

 Grind adjustment in a personal factor and depends on many variables such as temperature, humidity, coffee quality, size or shape of the filter basket and the type of portafilter used, etc.